-The Stochastic Indicator Oscillator, designed by George Lane, is a great leading indicator that provide accurate signal for short-term trading.
+The Stochastic Indicator Oscillator, designed by George Lane, is a great leading indicator that provides accurate signal for short-term trading.

 The assumption is that, in the course of an upward movement, closing prices tend to be close to the peaks recorded during the period considered.